 Insurance companies are looking out for their bottom line, which can mean it isn’t in their best interest to offer an accident victim everything they are entitled to.
-Working with an attorney from Tiemann Law Firm means that victims have someone in their corner that can hold reckless individuals accountable and negotiate with insurance companies for a full and fair amount of compensation.
+Working with a reckless driving attorney from Tiemann Law Firm means that victims have someone in their corner that can hold irresponsible individuals accountable and negotiate with insurance companies for a full and fair amount of compensation.

 Compensation You May be Entitled to Following an Accident

 When a victim is involved in an accident with a reckless driver, they may have a variety of options open to them for pursuing compensation for their injuries.
 The state of California is a “fault” state, which means that drivers responsible for causing accidents are also responsible for the financial repercussions of the accident.
 Typically, in a fault state, a victim may be able to pursue recovering compensation through the following means:

 - By filing a claim with the reckless driver’s insurance company

 - By filing a claim through their own insurance company

 - By filing a personal injury lawsuit against the reckless driver